 - provide a list of taxing units with the homestead exemptions each offers; or

 - provide the appraisal district's name and phone number on the form, with instructions to call the district to determine what homestead exemptions are offered?

-Upon death of a homestead recipient, does the district require the surviving spouse to file a new homestead exemption form?
-(TAC Rule 9.415) Does the district require an organization applying for charitable exemption to submit a determination letter along with the application for property tax exemption (TAC Rule 9.417)?
-Does the district require the application for charitable exemption to be submitted by May 1st?
-(TAC Rule 9.417) Does the district use the Comptroller's model form for application for motor vehicles leased for personal use?
-(TAC Rule 9.419) If not, is the district's form in substantial compliance with the model form?
+Upon the death of a homestead recipient, does the district require the surviving spouse to file a new homestead exemption form (TAC Rule 9.415)?
+Does the district require an organization applying for charitable exemption to submit a determination letter along with the application for property tax exemption (TAC Rule 9.417)?
+Does the district require the application for charitable exemption to be submitted by May 1st (TAC Rule 9.417)?
+Does the district use the Comptroller's model form for application for motor vehicles leased for personal use (TAC Rule 9.419)?
+If not, is the district's form in substantial compliance with the model form?